-Professor: So, it is like now more and more fluid is being in under direct effect of the plate, so there is the greater tendency that the fluid is being slowed down more and more.

-When the fluid first entered only a few fluid elements were subjected to the effect of the plate, now that more and more fluid has been subjected to effect of the plate, the effect of slowing down is stronger.
+So, it is like now more and more fluid is being in under direct effect of the plate.
+So, there is a greater tendency that the fluid is being slowed down more and more.
+When the fluid first entered, only a few fluid elements were subjected to the effect of the plate.
+Now, that more and more fluid has been subjected to the effect of the plate, the effect of slowing down is stronger.
 So, you expect that here the velocity will be maybe somewhat less than what it was here.

-In this way, in all sections it will be like this what it will imply is that it will take a greater height here to reach the almost the u infinity because of a greater slowing down effect.
-So, it may reach u infinity say at a height here, it is not exactly u infinity, but say 99 percent of u infinity.
-And we are happy with that because for all practical engineering purposes that is as good as u infinity for us.
-So, again we may have a velocity profile here whatever.
+In this way in all sections it will be like this.
+What it will imply is that it will take a greater height here to reach the almost the u{∞} because of greater slowing down effect.
+So, it may reach u{∞} say at a height here.
+It is not exactly u infinity, but say 99 percent of u{∞} .
+And we are happy with that because for all practical engineering purposes that is as good as u{∞} for us.

-And then we can make a very interesting sketch.
-What type of sketch, see at every section we are having a demarcation between a position below which viscous effects are strongly important and beyond which these effects are not so important.
-So, accordingly we may draw a demarcating line between this 2.
-So, when you consider this particular section, you say that this is the location up to which viscous effects are strongly creating gradients in the velocity so to say so here up to this much and so on.
+So, again we may have a velocity profile here whatever and then we can make a very interesting sketch.
+What type of sketch see at every section we are having a demarcation between a position below which viscous effects are strongly important, and beyond which these effects are not so important?
+So, accordingly we may draw a demarcating line between these two.
+So, when you consider this particular section, you say that this is the location up to which viscous effects are strongly creating gradients in the velocity so to say here up to this much and so on.